 - Functor -> “Mappable”

-These don’t sound as complicated compared to their more technical names (which were given by mathmaticians), but these are what they essentially are used for.
+These don’t sound as complicated compared to their more technical terms (which were given by mathematicians), but these are what they essentially are used for.

 Say you have two functions g and f and we know how to compose them:

 f1: A -> B f2: B -> C